-As we wind down the holiday season and decrease the amount of sugar and calories we eat, the Pinterest and Google searches turn to healthier options.
-Here’s my contribution to the healthier new years’ food: a pomegranate salad filled with fruit, quinoa, greens, nuts and – my favorite—goat cheese!
-It’s also the first time I’ve used a persimmon in my ‘cooking.’
+As we wind down the holiday season and decrease the amount of sugar and calories we eat, Pinterest and Google searches turn to healthier options.
+Here’s my contribution to the healthier new years’ food: a pomegranate salad filled with fruit, quinoa, greens, nuts, and – my favorite—goat cheese!
+It’s also the first time I’ve used persimmon in my ‘cooking.’

 Persimmon Pomegranate Pecan Salad

 Try this persimmon pomegranate pecan salad out and feel free to mix up the ingredients to your liking, but be sure to include the Fuyu persimmon!